prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

       // denomination private key
       coin_ev: CoinEnvelope;

-      // `public (EdDSA) key <reserve-pub>` of the reserve from which the coin should be
-      // withdrawn.
-The total amount deducted will be the coin's value plus the
-      // withdrawal fee as specified with the denomination information.
-      reserve_pub: EddsaPublicKey;

       // Signature of `TALER_WithdrawRequestPS` created with the `reserves's private key <reserve-priv>`
       reserve_sig: EddsaSignature;

     }